Rameenkhan262/flyrank-backend/README.md

 ---

+## What AI got wrong

+The AI-generated version did not fully match the assignment requirements.
+It initially missed some validation rules, such as returning the correct `400 Bad Request` response for invalid input, and some response formats differed from my implementation.
+It also made different design choices that were not specified in my prompt, so I had to carefully review and compare the generated code before considering it correct.

+---

+## What my prompt forgot

+My original prompt did not specify every implementation detail.
+I forgot to clearly mention the exact response formats, required HTTP status codes for every endpoint, and that the API should use only an in-memory array with no database.
+Because those details were missing, the AI made its own assumptions instead of following the exact assignment requirements.

+---

+## One Rematch

+After reviewing the AI-generated code, I improved my prompt by explicitly specifying the required endpoints, validation rules, HTTP status codes, response formats, in-memory storage, and Swagger documentation.
+The regenerated version was much closer to my hand-built API and required fewer corrections.

 ## What I learned

 Building the project manually first helped me understand Express routing, middleware, request validation, and REST API design.
 This made it easier to evaluate AI-generated code, identify mistakes, and confidently debug issues when they occurred.